tangero/marigold-page/_posts/en/2024-08-17-zlovule-eu-jednotna-nabijecka-mobilu-usb-c.md

   like pushing for a single charger for mobiles, what was the background and how did it proceed?
 thumbnail: https://www.marigold.cz/assets/nabijecky-eu.png
-title: The case of the EU's unified mobile phone charger
+title: "The case of the EU's unified mobile phone charger"
 translated: true
 ---